The CAHME/Judy Baar Topinka Foundation Scholarship for Health Policy

 • Student Nominee Contact Information

-The nomination consists of two essays of no more than 250 words (limit to 1,250 characters) each.
-Essays should be completed by the Program Director, and we recommend typing your essay responses in a saved document outside of the online application in case of technical difficulties.
+The nomination consists of three essays of no more than 250 words (limit to 1,250 characters) each.
+One essay will be completed by the Program Director and two essays will be completed by the student.
+We recommend typing your essay responses in a saved document outside of the online application in case of technical difficulties.
 You may copy and paste from your personal document to the online application when you are ready.

-2. In approximately 250 words (limit to 1,250 characters) or less, provide specific example(s) of how the nominee served the public good through a public health role or distinguished volunteerism.
+2. Student: In approximately 250 words (limit to 1,250 characters) or less, provide specific example(s) of how you served the public good through a public health role or distinguished volunteerism.
 (Be specific to the award criteria.)

 Award Includes